Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 If your dog appears to be too distracted by the guest and ignores your request for a sit regardless of the high-value treats, chances are you are too close to the guest and the guest is more salient.
 To reduce saliency, keep the criteria low initially.
 In other words, try to practice with the guest at a distance.
 Have a guest practice knocking and coming in and your dog is leashed and at distance; in this case he may be more likely to respond to your sit command so you can reward lavishly.
 Keep the rate of reinforcement high at this stage.
 Reward often with high-value treats.
 As your dog gets good at this gradually, move closer to the person.
 Tell the person to totally ignore the dog.

 5. Reward Incompatible Behaviors and Ignore Unwanted Behaviors

 Move closer to the guest and finally include the guest in your training, tell your guest to ask your dog for a sit and have the guest reward the sit by giving the dog attention.
 Attention is a life reward, the dog likes it without having been trained to like it; it is innate if your dog loves guests.
 If your dog jumps, tell your guest to turn their back to the dog or even leave.
 With time and lots of practice, your dog will learn that the incompatible behavior (sitting) now yields the wanted attention, while the unwanted behavior (jumping) yields nothing and even sends the guest away!

 As seen, reinforcement of incompatible behavior is something you should add to your dog's repertoire of training.
-It is gentle, effective, force-free training that best of all, allows your dog to make good choices and be set for success.
+It is gentle, effective training that best of all, allows your dog to make good choices and be set for success.